crispinalan/talkcalendar/README.md

 speak at startup option
 font change option
 flat-file csv database
-binary for 64-bit Fedora 34 Mate
+binary for 64-bit distributions (tested with Fedora 34 Mate and Debian Bookworm Mate)
 ```

 This is the first gtk4 version.
 Any bugs that arise will be fixed.